anisotropela/Universe-timeline/README.md

-# Properties of the Universe from Big Bang to now --- Documentation for the cosmological calculator `timeline`
+# Properties of the Universe from Big Bang to now &mdash; Documentation for the cosmological calculator `timeline`

 ## Purpose